 Armine Arzumanyan MBA, MSc

-Armine Arzumanyan attained his MS in Computer Science from the State Engineering University of Armenia in 1995 and a Master of Business Administration (MBA) from the American University of Armenia in 1997.
-He has developed specialised knowledge and experience in Financial Analysis and Control, Business Analysis, Business Transformation, Corporate Strategy, Management Control Systems, International Project Management.
+Armine Arzumanyan attained her MS in Computer Science from the State Engineering University of Armenia in 1995 and a Master of Business Administration (MBA) from the American University of Armenia in 1997.
+She has developed specialised knowledge and experience in Financial Analysis and Control, Business Analysis, Business Transformation,

 Arzumanyan has long standing experience in Financial Analysis and Management Control Systems, Analysis of Business Processes, and Business Consulting.